5 Signs It’s Time To Replace Your Walking Boots

 But when, exactly, should you replace your walking or hiking boots?
 We know it can sometimes be genuinely difficult to part with a pair of boots that have seen you through some of your best hiking memories – but eventually, you’ll need to say your goodbyes and send them on their way.

 We’re going to take you over five signs that indicate it might be time to invest in a new pair of hiking boots – before your feet pay the price.
 Read on to find out the five signs that it’s time to trade in your old hiking boots…

 As you might expect, after a while the soles on your walking boots are going to become worn.
 The many miles of hiking will slowly wear the tread down, which will reduce the amount of grip on the bottom of the boot.

 This means that you’re more likely to slip and hurt yourself, so it’s important not to let the outsole become too worn, and obviously if any cracks our tears appear then you need new boots straight away.

 If you can feel smaller stones and other trail debris more than usual then it could be because the soles are wearing away.

 Walking and hiking boots come with a layer of cushioning in the midsole to help soften the impact on your feet, ankles and legs.
 However, over time this cushioning will become compact and, therefore, less effective.

-Having cold, wet, soggy feet when out walking is one of the worst things that can happen.
-It’ll make you utterly miserable and can actually be quite dangerous, especially if it’s cold.
-If your walking boots are leaking then you really aren’t going to have a good time of it.
+Having cold, wet, soggy feet when walking is one of the worst things that can happen.
+Not only will it make your hiking experience miserable, but it can be quite dangerous, especially if it’s cold.

 Most walking boots will come with a level of waterproofing, but to enhance this, it’s best to use some kind of water repellant.
-It’s best to apply this every few months just to keep it topped up.
+You should, ideally, apply this every few months just to keep it topped up.

 You’re in pain